-Author Archives: John Ford and Roger Scott
+Author Archives: Roger Scott

 Queensland elections are always different from other states in that regional issues often take pride of place, and personalities often seem more important than policy differences between the parties.